domssilva/web-exercises/web/react/bywear/README.md

 Case study to practice my react knowledge.

-With this project I focused on taking advantage of the browser API to make my cart somehow persistent for the user; giving the possibility of navigating through the different application's routes while keeping track of the products inside the cart.
+With this project I focused on taking advantage of the browser API to make the cart data persistent.

 Stack:
 * html